- Biology — the allied health track of the biology major contains all of the prerequisites for most physical therapy programs.

 Because physical therapists deal with people in need, the College places a strong emphasis on helping and interacting with others.
 One of the requirements for entrance into a graduate physical therapy program is experience as a volunteer in the physical therapy department of a hospital or clinic.
 Trinity’s connections with organizations and agencies needing volunteers near campus, as well as some of Chicago’s larger hospitals, give students valuable training.
 These experiences help students to better understand the field of physical therapy and gain an idea of the particular aspects of physical therapy they might want to pursue in the future.

-Trinity alumni often report that they are well-prepared for physical therapy school because of their liberal arts background in the general education curriculum, close rapport with professors, and solid foundation in a Christian worldview.
+Trinity alumni often report that they are well-prepared for physical therapy school because of their liberal arts background in the foundation curriculum, close rapport with professors, and solid foundation in a Christian worldview.
 Trinity is successful in placing alumni in schools near Chicago as well as out of state.
 Graduates have been employed in private practice groups after completing their physical therapy training.